Class diagram

 In the design of a system, a number of classes are identified and grouped together in a class diagram that helps to determine the static relations between them.
 In detailed modeling, the classes of the conceptual design are often split into subclasses.

 In order to further describe the behavior of systems, these class diagrams can be complemented by a state diagram or UML state machine.

 Members

 UML provides mechanisms to represent class members, such as attributes and methods, and additional information about them like constructors.

 Visibility

 To specify the visibility of a class member (i.e. any attribute or method), these notations must be placed before the members' name:

 A derived property is a property whose value (or values) is produced or computed from other information, for example, by using values of other properties.

 A derived property is shown with its name preceded by a forward slash '/'.

 Scope

-The UML specifies two types of scope for members: instance and class, and the latter is represented by underlined names.
+The UML specifies two types of scope for members: instance and class.